zeldaret/botw/README.md

 ### Project tools

 * To compare assembly: `./diff.py <mangled function name>`
-    * The function must be listed in data/uking_functions.csv first.
+    * The function **must be listed in data/uking_functions.csv first**.
-    * [asm-differ](https://github.com/simonlindholm/asm-differ) must be in your $PATH, such that running `asm-differ` works.
+        * To do so, search for the name or the address of function you have decompiled, and add the mangled function name to the last column.
     * Pass the `--source` flag to show source code interleaved with assembly code.
     * Add the `--inlines` flag to show inline function calls.
 This is not enabled by default because it usually produces too much output to be useful.
     * For more options, see [asm-differ](https://github.com/simonlindholm/asm-differ).